Oral Health and Children

 - AAP Launches Brush, Book, Bed Pilot Study!
-Print this great poster to use in your practice.
+Print this great poster in English and Spanish to use in your practice.

 - Oral Health Opinions and Practices of Pediatricians: Updated Results From a National Survey

 - USPSTF Issues New Recommendations for the Prevention of Dental Caries in Young Children

 - Pediatricians can become members of the AAP Section on Oral Health for free!
 Simply e-mail firstname.lastname@example.org.

 - AAP/Bright Futures Oral Health Risk Assessment Tool